Investigating Transferability in Pretrained Language Models: Which layers are most useful for finetuning?

 \section{Which layers are most useful for finetuning?}

-While the progressive reinitializaitons demonstrate the incremental effect of each BERT layer on transfer learning, it is of additional interest to assess the contribution of each layer relative to either the full BERT model or a completely reinitialized model, eliminating the \emph{number} of pretrained layers as a possible confounder.
-To do so, we conduct a series of \textbf{localized reinitialization} experiments, where we take all blocks of three consecutive layers and either 1) \emph{reinitialize} those layers or 2) \emph{preserve} those layers while reinitializing the others in the network.\footnote{See the Appendix for more discussion and experiments where only one layer is reinitialized.} These localized reinitializations help determine the extent to which different layers BERT are either necessary (performance decreases when they are removed) or sufficient (performance is higher than scratch when they are kept) for finetuning.
-Again, BERT's residual connections permit the model to ignore the outputs of reinitialized layers if they harm finetuning performance.
+While the incremental reinitializations measure each BERT layer's incremental effect on transfer learning, they do not assess each layer's contribution in isolation, relative to either the full BERT model or an entirely reinitialized model.
+Measuring this requires eliminating the \emph{number} of pretrained layers as a possible confounder.
+To do so, we conduct a series of \textbf{localized reinitialization} experiments, where we take all blocks of three consecutive layers and either 1) \emph{reinitialize} those layers or 2) \emph{preserve} those layers while reinitializing the others in the network.\footnote{See the Appendix for more discussion and experiments where only one layer is reinitialized.} These localized reinitializations help determine the extent to which BERT's different layers are either necessary (performance decreases when they are removed) or sufficient (performance is higher than random initialization when they are kept) for a specific level of performance.
+Again, BERT's residual connections permit the model to ignore reinitialized layers' outputs if they harm finetuning performance.

 These results, shown in Figure \ref{fig:localized}, demonstrate that the earlier layers appear to be generally more helpful for finetuning relative to the later layers, even when controlling for the amount of finetuning data.
-However, there are strong task-specific effects: SST-2 appears to be particularly damaged by the removal of middle layers, while QNLI appears to be less able to reconstruct processing in the early layers relative to the other two tasks.
-These results support the hypothesis that different kinds of feature processing learned during BERT pretraining are helpful for different finetuning tasks, and provide a new way to quantify similarity between different tasks.
+However, there are strong task-specific effects: SST-2 appears to be particularly damaged by removing middle layers, while the effects on CoLA are distributed more uniformly.
+The effects on QNLI appear to be concentrated almost entirely in the first four layers of BERT---suggesting opportunities for future work on whether sparsity of this sort indicates the presence of easy-to-extract features correlated with the task label.
+These results support the hypothesis that different kinds of feature processing learned during BERT pretraining are helpful for different finetuning tasks, and provide a new way to gauge similarity between different tasks.

-\section{How important is the ordering of pretrained layers?}
+\section{How vital is the ordering of pretrained layers?}